piaoliangkb/StateCapture/README.md

 ### Usage

+1. Connect to your device by usb or adb.

-Run the start.py script to begin capturing the UI state and screenshots:
+2. Run the start.py script to begin capturing the UI state and screenshots:

    ```sh
    python start.py